Zbarazh: Points of interest

 Throughout the centuries, Zbarazh was the capital of the properties of the Zbaraski family.
 After the line had ended, the town was transferred to the Wiśniowiecki family.
 It also belonged to the Potocki family.
 The new Zbarazh Castle was designed for Prince Jeremi Wiśniowiecki in a post-Palladian Italian idiom similar to Scamozzi's by the Dutch architect van Peyen in 1626-31.
 The castle was partly rebuilt in the 18th century.
 A palace constructed for the family is located in the nearby town of Vyshnivets.

 Zbarazh also preserves several remarkable churches, notably the Saviour Church (1600) and the Bernardine Monastery (1627).
 The Zbarazh Fortress was twice besieged by the Crimean Tatars (1474, 1589).
 After the second siege, a new castle was completed in 1626.
 In 1649, during the Khmelnytsky Uprising, the castle was besieged by the Cossacks and their Tatar allies.
 Defended for 43 days by Polish troops under Jeremi Wiśniowiecki (10 July–22 August), it was not captured.

 The local Roman Catholic church was funded in the mid-17th century by Janusz Wisniowiecki.
 Destroyed by the Ottoman Turks in 1675, it was rebuilt in 1755, together with a new monastery.
 In the main nave of the church there was a commemorative plaque in memory of the 100th birth anniversary of Adam Mickiewicz.
 In the interbellum period, Bernardine monks from Zbaraz operated a middle school here.
 Neither the church and monastery were destroyed during World War II.
 In the monastery a hospital, later a plant were located, while the church was turned into a warehouse.
 Some items were saved by the Polish residents, who removed and took them to Poland in 1945.
 Currently, these items are kept in Bernardine churches in Leżajsk, Rzeszów and Alwernia.

-After the collapse of the Communist period, the church was handed back to the monks.
+After the end of the Communist period, the church was handed back to the monks.
 A first service took place on 3 September 2000.

+Demographics

+As of the 2001 Ukrainian census, Zbarazh had a population of 13,053 inhabitants.
+Ukrainians account for almost 98% of the population, while the remainder of the population mostly claims to be of Polish and Russian descent.
+The exact ethnic composition was as follows: